What is Materials and Processing Technology about?

 Social Studies - shared topics include impacts of technological advancements of and on society, and how the physical and social environments affect outcome development.

-Art and Design - shared topics include elements and principles of design, colour theory, and concept design presentation.
+Visual Arts — shared topics include elements and principles of design, colour theory, and concept design presentation.

 Numeracy - shared competencies include measurement and the application of numerical skills to make key developmental decisions.

+Materials and Processing Technology by its very nature has strong connections with all other subjects in the Technology Learning Area.
 At Level 1, other subjects in the Technology Learning Area include:

 - Digital Technologies